Melancholia States of the Atlantic Meridional Overturning Circulation: Discussion

 The Graham field theory indicates that an M state is a saddle in the quasipotential landscape.
 While we have not derived a quantity that can serve as quasipotential or Lyapunov function in the strict sense, EDGE indeed features higher available potential energy compared to the attractors, as measured by the relative magnitudes of the dynamic enthalpy.
 In a transition between the attractors via EDGE, potential energy needs to be gained, which, in the case of the M state we identified, needs to be achieved by bringing relatively fresh (and thus light) water to the deep Atlantic.
-It would be interesting to compare this specific transition path, obtained in a deterministic way here, to actual noise-induced transitions paths when adding atmospheric noise with finite strength to the system.
-Adding noise will also shed light on whether the physical mechanism implied by the instanton implies an asymmetric likelihood of ON$\rightarrow$OFF and OFF$\rightarrow$ON transitions driven by short-term buoyancy changes.
-Further, empirical quasipotentials obtained under stochastic forcing \citep{Lucarini2019,Lucarini2020,Margazoglou2021} may be compared to the measure of potential energy employed here.
+It would be interesting to compare the measure of potential energy employed here to empirical quasipotentials obtained under stochastic forcing \citep{Lucarini2019,Lucarini2020,Margazoglou2021}.
 By performing experiments at different values of the control parameter, it could then be investigated how changes in EDGE, and specifically the potential energy difference of attractors and EDGE, may inform us of the likelihoods of spontaneous transitions, as suggested by Arrhenius' law.
 Changes in the edge state may also concern its dynamical features, as opposed to the mean state discussed here, which could lead to more useful fingerprints of an approaching AMOC collapse.

 An important fundamental aspect that we have been unable to address here is the study of the multitude of M states that may exist as our system features several (at least seven) competing states for the chosen value of the control parameter $F$.
 We have been able to only very partially explore the complexity of the basin boundaries, each potentially supporting one or more M states, which could in principle lead to a variety of distinct pathways for AMOC tipping.
 The possibility of so-called Wada basins \citep{KEN91}, where more than two basins of attraction share one boundary, makes an investigation into the unknown number of co-existing M states even more intriguing.
 We have so far not been able to find other M states that connect the vigorous and collapsed AMOC regimes, since the only basin boundary we could locate was between the two specific attractors 'ON' and 'OFF'.
 But additional M states may nevertheless exist and this should be investigated with more extensive ensemble simulations or other techniques.